hanselfmu/react-redux-starter-kit/README.md

 "Modules" folder serves more like a utility folder; it does not have relations with page division.

 Since we are incorporating with React, it's better to map style/components to js/components.
 Therefore we will have all the components, be it a simple button, or a complex form, inside "components".

-# Redux Structure Notes
-1. We got rid of "js/actions/index.js", which is used from some other tutorials or boilerplates.
-This file serves mainly as a centralized module that imports all the separate actions from individual action modules, and export them all together using the syntax "export default {  ...actionGroup1, ...actionGroup2 }".
-When you want to use actions to dispatch, you would do "import { action1, action2 } from './js/actions/';".
-While this is a nice way to define and use actions, since we stick with ES6 modules, it is not easy to use this style because of the static module system, and the fact that ES6 would treat default export as a named export.
-Therefore we would end up doing "import actions from './js/actions/'; dispatch(actions.action1); "

 We use some ES2015 features that are not shipped with Node.js, namely, async functions and such, so we will need separate babel transformations for frontend and backend, thus the separate babelrc files.